President's Bio & CV

 Jill Tiefenthaler became Colorado College’s 13th president on July 1, 2011.

-During her first two years, President Tiefenthaler began the extensive process that led to the strategic plan titled “The Colorado College Plan: Building on the Block.”
-Over the course of her first 12 months, which she referred to as “The Year of Listening,” she met with students, faculty, staff, and community members, and heard from hundreds of alumni and parents nationwide about their aspirations for the college.
-In year two, President Tiefenthaler worked with the campus and Board of Trustees to finalize a strategic plan that focuses primarily on providing additional support to realize the potential of the college’s pioneering Block Plan, strengthening the college’s profile as a distinctive place of learning, and extending the reach of the college.
+Upon her arrival at the college, President Tiefenthaler began an extensive listening and planning process that led to “The Colorado College Plan: Building on the Block” strategic plan, meeting with students, faculty, staff, and community members, and hearing from hundreds of alumni and parents nationwide about their aspirations for the college.
+Approved by the Board of Trustees, the plan focuses on providing additional support to realize the potential of the college’s pioneering Block Plan, enhancing the college’s distinctive place of learning in the Southwest, and supporting an engaged and globally connected academic community.

-Her third and fourth years at Colorado College have revolved around implementing the initiatives of the strategic plan.
-Tiefenthaler worked with the college’s community to launch programming for a new center for immersive learning and engaged teaching; to envision an innovation space that will support students as they put the liberal arts into action; to design a new library that will serve as the campus’ academic hub; and to revamp Half Block and summer programs focused on helping students develop valuable skills and professional experiences prior to graduation.
-Additionally, she has moved to diversify the increasingly selective student body, faculty, and staff; to bring distinguished scholars, artists and innovators as visitors to campus; and to develop a Campus Master Plan.
-President Tiefenthaler's fundraising for these initiatives has led to historic accomplishments.
-The four years under her leadership have been the most successful fundraising stretch in CC's history, including $23M in new gifts to the endowment and record years in total and annual giving.
+President Tiefenthaler has also worked with the college community to launch a new center for immersive learning and engaged teaching; to create innovation programs and spaces that support students as they put the liberal arts into action; and to create Half Block and summer programs focused on helping students develop valuable skills and professional experiences prior to graduation.
+Additionally, during Tiefenthaler’s tenure, the college has diversified its increasingly selective student body, faculty, and staff; brought distinguished scholars, artists, and innovators as visiting faculty to campus; and developed both a Campus Master Plan and a Communications Master Plan.

-Tiefenthaler is a leading scholar in the field of the economics of higher education, and is also regularly called on to speak about the value of the liberal arts.
-Her essay on the economic challenges for liberal arts colleges appears in “Remaking College: Innovation and the Liberal Arts” (Johns Hopkins University Press, October 2013), and she has offered her expertise on this issue in numerous presentations across the country.
+Tiefenthaler is a leading scholar in the field of the economics of higher education, and she is frequently called on to speak on this topic across the country, in particular as it relates to the liberal arts.
+Her essay on the economic challenges for liberal arts colleges appears in “Remaking College: Innovation and the Liberal Arts” (Johns Hopkins University Press, October 2013).
 Tiefenthaler's talks on the importance of the liberal arts includes her speech, "Innovation and Collaboration: A Liberal Arts Education as a Catalyst for New Ideas," which she has delivered to several universities throughout China.
-As professor of economics at the college, she regularly teaches a class in the department of economics.
+As professor of economics at the college, she regularly teaches a class “The Economics of Higher Education.”

-After receiving her Ph.D. in economics from Duke University, she joined the faculty of Colgate University in 1991, also serving as department chair, associate dean of the faculty, and senior adviser to the president.
-Before becoming president of Colorado College, she served as provost and professor of economics at Wake Forest University, where she led the implementation of the university’s strategic plan and key initiatives, including diversity in admission, establishing new models for enhanced interdisciplinary research and collaboration, and integrating the university’s undergraduate and graduate business schools.
+After receiving her M.A. and Ph.D. in economics from Duke University, Tiefenthaler joined the faculty of Colgate University in 1991, where she also served as department chair, associate dean of the faculty, and senior adviser to the president.
+Before becoming president of Colorado College, Tiefenthaler was provost and professor of economics at Wake Forest University, where she led the implementation of the university’s strategic plan and key initiatives, including diversity in admission, establishing new models for enhanced interdisciplinary research and collaboration, and integrating the university’s undergraduate and graduate business schools.